 Ibuprofen (Advil, Aleve) is great to have with you because it covers a multitude of needs: alleviates headaches, cramps, and also can help reduce swelling from sunburn.

 If you’ve never been on a boat before then you won’t know if you get sea sick.
 Take some motion sickness tablets in advance or risk ruining any boat journey.
 They don’t work once you start to feel nauseous so you need to take them before.
+Or consider using a sea band.

 This may seem like a silly item when planning what to pack on a cruise, but it can make or break your cruise vacation.
 When you dock at a port, you’ll still need to work off of “ship time”, which is decided by the time zone your ship left from.
 Sometimes, our trusty cell phones don’t know what time zone we’re in, and I’ve had friends miss their ship or sleep all day because the time was wrong on their phone!